themistiq2694/Discord-YT_music_bot/README.md

 Open index.js and replace: client.login("YOUR_BOT_TOKEN");

 with your actual token from the Discord Developer Portal.

-1

-Copilot may make mistakes

 ## Required Discord Settings